emre-isik/emre-isik.github.io/index.markdown

 I am serving as the elected vice president of the [Inter-Division Commission E4 "Impact of Magnetic Activity on Solar and Stellar Environments"](https://iau.org/science/scientific_bodies/commissions/E4/info/) of the [International Astronomical Union (IAU)](https://www.iau.org).

-NEWS: I co-organised an ISSI Workshop at the International Space Science Institute (Bern, Switzerland), entitled [**Stellar Magnetism and its Impact on (Exo)planets**](https://workshops.issibern.ch/stellar-magnetism/).
+NEWS: In June 2025, I co-organised an ISSI Workshop at the International Space Science Institute (Bern, Switzerland), entitled [**Stellar Magnetism and its Impact on (Exo)planets**](https://workshops.issibern.ch/stellar-magnetism/).

 You can follow me on [Twitter](https://twitter.com/emre_ishik) and [ResearchGate](https://www.researchgate.net/profile/Emre-Isik), or write to me directly: isik (mps.mpg.de).